History and Future of Ocean Energy (2015-2016)

 - Tim Buthe, Arts & Sciences-Political Science

-- Jay Golden, Nicholas School of the Environment-Earth and Ocean Sciences
+- Jay Golden, Nicholas School of the Environment-Earth and Climate Sciences

 - Jonas Monast, Nicholas Institute for Environmental Policy Solutions